A Summary of the Florida Lady Bird Deed

 With a Lady Bird deed, a person takes an enhanced “life estate” interest in real property while transferring the “remainder” interest to someone else after they pass away.

-The person who holds the “life estate” maintains ongoing control over the property during their lifetime which allows them to sell, use and otherwise do with the property as they choose without the involvement of the remainder beneficiaries.
+The person who holds the “life estate” maintains ongoing control over the property during their lifetime, which allows them to sell, use and otherwise do with the property as they choose without the involvement of the remainder beneficiaries.

 The remainder beneficiaries have no rights to the subject property and their consents are not required to sell the property during the lifetime of the life estate holder.

 Assuming the Lady Bird deed remains valid and the life estate holder did not otherwise transfer the property during their lifetime, the property automatically passes to the remainder beneficiaries upon the death of the life estate holder without the need for the property to be administered through the probate court.
-In fact, this is the main benefit of having a Lady Bird deed rather than a regular life estate deed.

 Examples of Lady Bird Deeds in use: